teravoz/challenge/README.md

 **1. Proud of**

-Share a little piece of code or even an entire application, in any programming language, that you have developed and you're proud of, telling us why.
+Share a little piece of code or even an entire application, in any programming language, that you developed and you're proud of, telling us why.

 **2. Ashamed of**

-Share a little piece of code or even an entire application, in any programming language, that you have developed or seen and you're ashamed of (or secondhand embarrassed for), telling us why.
+Share a little piece of code or even an entire application, in any programming language, that you developed or saw and you're ashamed of (or secondhand embarrassed for), telling us why.

 **3. Write a client for Teravoz API**